Toalaah/nvim-utils/docs/src/README.md

 # Nvim-Utils

-[`nvim-utils`](https://github.com/toalaah/nvim-utils) is a collection of utility functions for managing Neovim configurations / plugins in Nix.
+[`nvim-utils`](https://github.com/toalaah/nvim-utils) is a collection of utility functions and modules for managing Neovim configurations / plugins in Nix.
 It aims to simplify the creation of reproducible, reusable, and extensible configurations.

 `nvim-utils` is module-based.
 Just like with [NixOS